loggerhead/lhttpd/README.md

 Lhttpd is a C library to take care of the detail about TCP and HTTP, and it's API is designed for ease of use, so you can focus on business logic.

+I just find a good alternate--[Mongoose](https://github.com/cesanta/mongoose), which is small, no dependency, cross-platform, and written by pure C. Maybe you should consider use it.

 #Features
 * Asynchronous.
 * Lightweight and easy to use.